vpcarroll15/personal/music/reviews/agalloch/the_mantle.md

 One big point in this album's favor is that it sounds completely like itself.
 Agalloch has a polished style and sound, and they commit fully to it.
 I prefer albums that are a bit tighter, with more energy; but if Agalloch had tried to move in that direction, it would have made their music worse.
-These guys know what they are, and the assurance of their sound is what made the album a classic that people use as a reference point when talking about black metal.
+These guys know what they are, and the assurance of their sound is what makes the album a classic that people use as a reference point when talking about black metal.